CGJennings/se3docs/docs/um-install-command-line-options.md

 `--resfolder path`
 Adds the files in the specified path to the application as if they were internal resources.

+`--run scriptfile`
+Starts the app in [non-interactive script running mode](um-run-script.md).

 ## Non-standard options

 Non-standard options are set just like standard options, but they can change from version to version.
 These option names all start with `x`.

+`--xAAText aatype`
+Sets which [text anti-aliasing mode to use](um-install-troubleshooting.md#text-quality-issues).
+Used to correct text quality issues.

 `--xDebugException`
 Causes a fatal startup error.
 Used for testing.